icdevs/Icdevs_mainsite/_posts/2021-10-24-speed-run-the-ic-bounty.md

     * Creating a simple Token
     * Serving a simple nft from http

 Some of this content may already exist.
 You are free to reach out to those authors and ask if you can reproduce their content in this repo.
-Please credit an link to them and the original content if and only if you receive permission.
+Please credit and link to them and the original content if and only if you receive permission.

 Finally, the site will need to be deployable via Fleek.
 See the documentation on their website here:  https://docs.fleek.co/internet-computer-hosting/site-deployment/.
 Using code lab you should be able to generate the static html locally and check that into the repo.
 We can work with Fleek to figure this out, but ideally fleek won't be needing to run any build scripts and can just deploy the source files.